-Guide on international money transfer for small businesses
+Guide on international money transfers for business

 If you have dealt with international wire transfers, you’d probably fill that blank with the word ‘expensive’.
 And you know exactly why.
 As a small business, every penny that you spend is important.
 And foreign money transfers can cost you a hefty fee.

 The traditional way of sending money internationally involves banks who charge a markup fee depending on the amount of money you are sending and the currencies involved.

 Over the years though, many new ways of wiring money across borders have emerged that are much cheaper and can save you a lot of money over time.